 For example, if you started selling swaddle blankets for baby boys, it would be risky to name your store “Baby Boy’s Blankies”.

-Because in six months time you might want to start selling a wider range of baby products, but by niching down too much you’re pigeon-holed into blankets for baby boys.
+Because in six months time you might want to look for different baby products to sell and a wider range, but by niching down too much you’re pigeon-holed into blankets for baby boys.

 I’ve heard from several dropshippers who made this mistake early on because they thought it was best to be as specific as possible.